kashyapndps00/telegraf-fsub/README.md

 This plugin can help you to force your bot users to subscribe your channel before using the bot.

 ### Installation
-You can install this plugin any Telegraf Bot.
+You can install this plugin in any Telegraf Bot.

 Install the NPM Plugin
 ```bash